Employees

 Higher rates for working on public holidays, for example, double time

-10 days’ paid sick leave per annum after first 6 months, and 10 days can be carried over to a maximum of 20 days
+10 days’ paid per annum after first 6 months, and 10 days can be carried over to a maximum of 20 days

 Note: Minimum sick leave entitlements increased from 5 to 10 days per year from 24 July 2021.
 Employees get the extra 5 days per year when they reach their next entitlement date.
 This will be either after reaching 6 months’ employment or on their sick leave entitlement anniversary (12 months after they were last entitled to sick leave).